-Candidate in race for State Senate District 33 (D) on Tuesday, August 2, 2022
+Candidate in race for State Senate District 33 on Tuesday, November 8, 2022

 With new studies combined with legalization efforts across the nation, proving the safety and medical use of the compounds in cannabis, a growing population of Michiganders have voiced support of legalizing the use and possession of cannabis.
 Due to this changing climate, the time has come to decriminalize cannabis.

 Vacating cannabis consumption/possession convictions -- misdemeanors

 With efforts underway to legalize and decriminalize the recreational use and possession of cannabis, it would be morally correct to vacate the convictions of those whose sole offense was possession and consumption of cannabis.
 With the legal climate f this controlled substance changing in this way, I propose we vacate these convictions and restore these Michigander's basic freedoms and lives.

 Under this proposal, to qualify for this reform, the convicted trafficker, must not have a history of violent offenses, or used, possessed a firearm at the time of apprehension.
 Under this proposal, the reformed will have their sentences commuted, however the record will remain, until the reformed qualifies for expungement.

 Expunging of non-violent related offenses